 Visually check your insulin while drawing it up - Get in the habit of doing a double or triple check of your insulin when you draw it up.
 When I was first starting out I would question myself and need to redraw the medication just to be certain I was giving the right dose.
 No, that’s a waste of time.
 If you get in the habit early when you second guess yourself you also have the thought of confidence knowing you already did an extra step.
 You will think, I already did the quality control and the double check when I was drawing up the medication.

 Double Glove for Code Brown - Code Brown as you can imagine is another name for a poop clean up assist.
 And I’m just telling you, it helps to double glove, maybe triple glove at the door before you even get started.
 That way if by chance your glove gets soiled you can quickly remove it and already have a fresh one underneath.
 I learned this one from a CNA, thanks girl!

 Accidental Needle Sticks - Be careful with needles.
 Periodt!

-Overfill a Urinal or Graduate to make one trip to empty to the toilet - Do not do this.
+Overfill a Urinal or Graduate in order to try and make one trip to the toilet - Do not do this.
 It’s not necessary, just make an extra trip.
 Ugh, it always spills!
 Even if you walk slowly and are extra careful.
-I hate what that happens.

 Let me know on Instagram what you would add to this list and Good Luck! 😉